gtouf7/FutZone/README.md

         - Position
         - Jersey Number
         - Team ID

 A one to many relationship is being implemented within the database.

 ### 3. Screenshots

 ### 4. Issues
 The delete functionality for teams and players is being redirected to the players/teams.show view even though we have switched to redirect to the teams/players.index.
 Tried plenty of changes in routing names but nothing seems to be working.
 Players/Teams.trashed view is also not working.

+### 5. Thoughts
+Laravel seems like a useful framework when it comes to working with php.
+While working on the project, our thoughts are that there can be confusion with the way routing works and it can get complicated.